canonical/sphinx-docs-starter-pack/readme.rst

 Two supported scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~

 You can either create a standalone documentation project based on this repository or include the files from this repository in a dedicated documentation folder in an existing code repository.
 The next two sections show the steps needed for each scenario.
-See `Setup script <https://canonical-starter-pack.readthedocs-hosted.com/setup-script/>`_ for an automated method (currently in beta).
+See :doc:`Setup script <setup-script>` for an automated method (currently in beta).

 Standalone documentation repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^